ovesco/ovesco/docs/README.md

-# Welcome
+# Hi.

+I'm Guillaume, a developer from Switzerland.
+My fields of interest are mainly web, big data and data structures.

-This is my personal blog, I'll put stuff I discover and experiment with that I think could be of interest.
+This is my personal blog, I'll put stuff I discover and experiment with that I find interesting.
-Originally this was developed as a project for my SoftwEng MSE Master course at HES-SO Switzerland.
+This was originally developed as a project for my SoftwEng MSE Master course at HES-SO Switzerland.

 <Favorites />